mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 }
 ```

-It is sometimes useful to use use a non-data channel
+It is sometimes useful to use use a channel
+to which no useful data will be sent
 to synchronize goroutine execution.
 This is particularly the case when
 a receiving goroutine receives data from multiple channels